 It sounds audacious, but with the right sales enablement practices, this goal is absolutely possible.
 In fact, Aberdeen Group has provided the proof in a recent research report.

-However, to help sales sell marketing needs feedback on the content it produces to make sure it’s hitting the mark.
+But to help sales sell, marketing needs feedback on the content it produces to make sure it’s hitting the mark.

 The good news is that there is a way for both organizations to get what they need and the better alignment is having incredible results on top-line growth.

-Learn how Best-in-Class organizations are pioneering new methods in sales enablement in this Aberdeen KnowledgeBrief, “Building Towards a Sales Enablement Win: Where do I start?”
-In it you’ll find:
+Learn how best-in-class organizations are pioneering new methods in sales enablement in this Aberdeen KnowledgeBrief, “Building Toward a Sales Enablement Win: Where Do I Start?”
+In it, you’ll find:

 - Aberdeen’s new sales enablement framework: Aggregate, Engage, Analyze